 Vintage East African safari meets some of Africa's densest wildlife concentrations at a deluxe tented camp offering genuine wilderness, with off-roading, night drives, safari walks and bush breakfasts.

 Tarangire National Park, Tanzania

 Guest relish a slate of adventures: off-road game drives, night drives, walking safaris, bush breakfasts and wilderness "fly camps" are all on offer in this slice of untamed Tanzania, though they're typically off-limits for guests in the busier, more standard national park settings that lie to the north.
 Though far from the typical Tanzania tourist circuit, this simple yet deluxe tented camp spares nothing when it comes to comfort, from hot showers to gourmet dining.
 Ten spacious canvas tents have heavy wood furnishings and geometric-patterned woven rugs in a palette of beige, brown, rust and orange, and all have en suite bathrooms with private open-air shower.
 The camp is partially powered by solar-generated electricity and is designed to blend in with its wild environs, making a minimal footprint on the land that envelops it.

-This luxury camp within a private reserve is optimally located on the crater rim near a less-traveled access road that provides a quick entry into the crater, beating crowds to maximize wildlife-viewing time.
+This luxury camp within a private reserve is optimally located on the crater rim near a less-traveled access road that provides a quick entry into the crater, beating crowds to maximize time viewing wildlife.

 Ngorongoro Crater, Tanzania